 This section is optional.
+[End of commentary]

-Note on Section 6.d., Interests Represented:
+Commentary on Section 6.D., Interests Represented:

-The section 5.d. has two example presented on the following pages.
-The Municipal Joint Planning Act, MCL 125.131 et seq. does not require the representation of "important segments",but the Michigan Planning Enabling Act (MCL125.3815(3)) does.
+The section 5.d. has two examples presented on the following pages.
+The Municipal Joint Planning Act, MCL 125.131 et seq. does not require the representation of "important segments", but the Michigan Planning Enabling Act (MCL 125.3815(3)) does.
 The language on the following pages follows the "important segments" representation concept from the Michigan Planning Enabling Act as a starting point for discussion.

 The different ways membership for a joint planning commission can be set up is almost infinite.
 Thinking about this part should not be limited to only what is presented here.
+[End of commentary]

-A. Use this sample for a joint planning commission that has relatively small population, where their may be a challenge to find people to serve.
+Commentary A. Use this sample for a joint planning commission that has relatively small population, where there may be a challenge to find people to serve.
+[End of commentary]

-d.
-Interests Represented.
+D. Interests Represented.
 The membership shall be representative of the important segments of the community, such as the economic, governmental, educational, and social development of the jurisdiction of the Joint Commission, in accordance with the major interests as they exist in the jurisdiction of the Joint Commission, as follows: